tjcccc/condiments-cli/README.md

 ### Remove and Clean Files

-You can remove file or folder by its alias:
+Remove file or folder by its alias:

 ```bash
 cond files rm alias_name
 ```

-You can remove all by use clean command:
+Remove all by use clean command:

 ```bash
 cond files clean